umee-network/umee/docs/architecture/ADR-004-reserves.md

 > The global `ReserveFactor` paramater is 0.05
 >
-> The derived interest rate for `atom` is assumed to be 0.0001% per block time (10^-6).
+> The derived interest rate for `atom` is assumed to be 0.0001% (10^-6) per `BorrowInterestEpoch`.
 >
 > Alice has borrowed 2000 `atom`, which is 2 * 10^9 `uatom` internally.
 (Note: These are not utokens, just the smallest units of the token.
 1 atom = 10^6 uatom.)
 >
-> On the next `EndBlock`, interest is accrued on the borrow.
+> On the next `EndBlock` where `BorrowInterestEpoch` has passed, interest is accrued on the borrow.
 Using the example interest rate in this example, Alice's amount owed goes from 2 * 10^9 `uatom` to 2.000002.
 In other words, it increases by 2000 `uatom`.
 >
 > Because of the `ReserveFactor` of 0.05, the `x/leverage` module's reserved amount of `uatom` increases by 100 (which is 2000 * 0.05) due to the interest accruing on Alice's loan.
 >